Blog

 • Challenges of Cash Flow Forecasting

-• Comparing cash flow forecasting solutions: Excel-Based Forecasting with Cash flow forecasting software
+• Excel-Based Forecasting vs Cash flow forecasting software

 • Industry Benchmarks for Cash Flow Forecast Accuracy

-• How in the future AI is going to help with Forecasting cash flow better?
+• How AI is Going to Help with Better Cash Flow Forecasting

 Financial Institutions Lose An Estimated $40 Billion Each Year, Can Cash Forecasting Help?

-Financial institutions lose an estimated $40 billion each year as a result of inefficient debt recovery processes, according to McKinsey’s 2024 Financial Services Report.
-In a rapidly changing and highly competitive business environment, cash flow forecasting has emerged as a fundamental tool to maintain financial stability and drive growth.
-Yet, despite its importance, many businesses continue to rely on outdated forecasting methods, leaving them exposed to unforeseen cash flow disruptions and significant reputational risk.
+Financial institutions lose an estimated $40 billion annually due to inefficient debt recovery, according to McKinsey’s 2024 Financial Services Report.
+In today’s fast-changing, competitive environment, cash flow forecasting is essential for stability and growth.
+Yet many businesses still rely on outdated methods, leaving them vulnerable to disruptions and reputational risk.
 (Source)

 Image of Mckinsey's 2024 Financial Services Report